I've been a fan of both the books and the show for a long time. If I were in that world, I'd definitely be a follower of the Red God.

 And, no wonder everybody just calls her "Khaleesi" and some people even think that's her name.
 Her real name is stupid, and I bet no one knows how to effing pronounce or spell it correctly.
 Martin made up some good names, but this isn't one of them.

 2. Sansa Stark

-While certainly her life is no picnic, wooden acting, the fact that she acted like a spoiled bitch prior to her trauma conga, and just not being very interesting despite getting lots of attention from the story all work against this character.
-She's like her mother, but without the wisdom that comes with age, and like her sister, but less badass, making her the least likeable Stark woman.
+While certainly her life was no picnic, wooden acting, the fact that she acted like a spoiled bitch prior to her trauma conga, and just not being very interesting, despite getting lots of attention from the story, all work against this character.
+She's like her mother, but without the wisdom that comes with age, and like her sister, but less badass, making her the least likable Stark woman.
 She's a realistic character, in that teenage girls are more like her than they are likely to be as cool as Arya, but that realistic nature also makes her bratty and annoying.

 1. Robb Stark

-- He should have never accepted the "king in the North" shit, he should have told his men to sober up and realize that they had no hope of achieving that without getting killed.
+- He should have never accepted the "king in the North" shit.
+He should have told his men to sober up and realize that they had no hope of achieving that without getting killed.

 So yeah, hated this guy.
 At the red wedding, I was just like "ha I read the books" and "aw, Catelyn is dead, no!", but I was not crying for this emotion-driven idiot.

 "Your friend's dead, and Meryn Trant's not, 'cause Trant had armor.
 And a big fucking sword."